mcgonago/mymcp/README.md

 ## Activity Tracker Agent

-An agent for tracking GitHub and OpenDev development activities with automated status report generation.
+An agent for tracking GitHub, OpenDev, GitLab, and Jira development activities with automated status report generation.

 > [!NOTE]
 > **About the Activity Tracker Agent**
 > This implementation was *inspired by the excellent work of Francesco Pantano* in [`standup_mcp`](https://gitlab.cee.redhat.com/fpantano/standup_mcp).
 Francesco's innovative approach to automating standup reports using MCP and the `did` tool served as the catalyst for this implementation.
-While his project focuses on Slack integration using the `did` tool, our implementation adapts his core concepts for OpenStack Horizon development workflows.
+While his project focuses on Slack integration using the `did` tool, our implementation adapts his core concepts for OpenStack Horizon development workflows and extends it to multiple platforms.

 ### Features

+- **Multi-Platform Tracking**: Aggregates activity from GitHub, OpenDev, GitLab, and Jira
 - **GitHub Activity Tracking**: Monitors PRs created/reviewed, commits, issues, and comments
 - **OpenDev Activity Tracking**: Tracks reviews posted, comments, and votes (Code-Review, Workflow)
+- **GitLab Activity Tracking**: Monitors merge requests, issues, and comments
+- **Jira Activity Tracking**: Tracks issues created, resolved, and assigned
 - **Automated Report Generation**: Generates weekly or custom date range status reports
 - **Smart Caching**: Intelligent caching system to avoid API rate limits (24-hour cache)
 - **Multiple Time Formats**: Supports "last week", "this week", "yesterday", or custom date ranges